shivashishraorane/WorldCupFixtures/README.md

 		getSummary() - method to get the summary for the matches from initial State (when match just started and goals were (0,0)) and from updated scores (after any changes in goals).

+# Extras

+1.)
+WorldCupFixtureBoardTest - It conatins all the test cases for this application.